masterminds-kenya/social_network/checklist-03.md

   - [x] Can visit the desired location.
   - [x] Save the full page screenshot.
   - [x] Save a screenshot for each candidate image file, if possible.
-- [ ] Store the file in a desired location.
+- [x] Store the file in a desired location.
   - [x] assigned file directory.
+  - [n] Media / Static files location.
+  - [x] storage bucket location.
+- [x] Make the stored file available as a link.
 - [?]
-Media / Static files location.
-  - [ ] storage bucket location.
-- [ ] Make the stored file available as a link.
-- [ ] Link to file is stored as property on the Post object.
+Link to file is stored as property on the Post object.
   - [n] ?
 Replace permalink with our created link to the media file?
   - [x] Add another field in the DB for our local_permalink
 - [x] Function called for Story Media right after story media is discovered.